Atefnouri/todo/README.md

 - Add new tasks to the list
 - Mark tasks as completed
+- undo completed task and restore to main list
 - Delete tasks from the list

 - Filter tasks by status (all, completed, active)

 ## Technologies Used